-Prospective proposers should contact the CHEOPS PS (cheops-support@cosmos.esa.int) in cases where the target of interest is not reserved, but for which there are existing observations in the CHEOPS archive mission (even if proprietary).
+Prospective proposers should contact the CHEOPS PS (cheops-support@cosmos.esa.int) in cases where the target of interest is not reserved, but for which there are existing observations in the Mission Archive (even if proprietary).
 Justification for the additional observations beyond those in the archive needs to be included in the observing proposal.